-- 4.2.1 The results of the above modelling exercise predict a noise level in the centre of the nearest garden of 40 dB LAeg,1h. - 4.2.2 In accordance with guidance from BS 4142, a penalty of 6 dB should be applied where impulsivity is clearly perceptible.
-The resulting rating level would be 46 dB LAr,1h. - 4.2.3 It can be seen from Table 3-2 that the background sound level in the absence of noise from GAP during the daytime is 31 dB LA90,1h.
+- 4.1.3 The results of the above modelling exercise predict a noise level in the centre of the nearest garden of 40 dB L{Aeq,1h} during current operations. - 4.1.4 In accordance with guidance from BS 4142, a penalty of 6 dB should be applied where impulsivity is clearly perceptible.
+The resulting rating level would be 46 dB L{Ar,1h}. - 4.1.5 It can be seen from Table 3-2 that the background sound level in the absence of noise from GAP during the daytime is 31 dB LA90,1h.
 Therefore, the predicted rating level is 16 dB above the background sound level.
-This indicates a significant adverse impact in accordance with BS 4142, depending on the context. - 4.2.4 The context for this assessment is that the site has been operational for several years with no noise complaints and that the area is subject to low background noise levels due to its rural setting.
-Therefore, it is considered appropriate to also consider the absolute noise levels generated by the site, rather than relying solely on a comparative assessment approach. - 4.2.5 Comparing the predicted 40 dB LAeq,1h noise level to the 50 dB desirable guideline value from BS 8233 indicates that noise from the site is low in absolute terms.
+This indicates a significant adverse impact in accordance with BS 4142, depending on the context. - 4.1.6 The context for this assessment is that the site has been operational for several years with no noise complaints and that the area is subject to low background noise levels due to its rural setting.
+BS 4142 states the following regarding assessments in areas with low background noise levels: